-Learn the ABCs of good writing: accuracy, brevity, clarity
+Learn the ABCs of good writing: accuracy, brevity, clarity, simplicity

-- Structuring your writing – headlines, leads, quotes, context, conclusion
+- Structuring your writing: catchy headlines, punchy leads, clear context, quotable quotes.

-- The ABCs of clear writing – accuracy, brevity, clarity
+- ABCs of clear writing: accuracy, brevity, clarity, simplicity.

-- Language to use and not to use
+- Language to use and not to use, with an exercise on translating jargon.

 What our participants say